sallysmithnma/studentsite/README.md

 # Sally's Student Site

-This is my student website for all of my course work.
+This is my student website for all of my NMA course work.